Chun-Yang/leetcode/README.md

 - 75. Sort Colors
   - move one position in while loop may simplify the logic
   - sort from one end is simpler from two ends at the same time
+- 76. Minimum Window Substring
+  - we can use a counter to indicate wether a match is met
+  - use while loop can be more flexible than for loop and more symmatic for two pointer problems
+  - go though a test case using all of the variables with the thought algorithem is helpful, expecially for two pointer since there might be multiple variables
+  - choose variable based on the result may be benifical and straight forward e.g. use [) for substring
+  - for right exclusive, we can do
+    ```
+    r = 1
+    while (r <= length) {
+      // do things
+      r++;
+    }
+    ```
 - 77. Combinations
   - combinations can be viewed as a counting problem, we reset when we find the first digit that does not have a carry